 Also, Simon acted for a Claimant in what is thought to be the first successful employer’s liability claim arising out of a dog mauling, sustained by an employee visiting domestic premises during the course of his duties, Camden v Jackpot Leisure.

-More recently, in XP v Compensa and Anr recently Simon represented a Claimant who suffered a traumatic miscarriage following a road traffic accident in Poland.
+In XP v Compensa and Anr Simon represented a Claimant who suffered a traumatic miscarriage following a road traffic accident in Poland.
 That same Claimant was then injured two years later in a road traffic accident in the UK.
 The claim involved consideration of the assessment of damages under Polish Law, including the application of the principle of Joint and Several Liability, as well as apportionment between two successive tortfeasors.

-Simon is the lead author of the 9 Gough Square publication Work Equipment Claims and has been a contributor to CPDCasts.
-He lectures on Employers' Liability, all aspects of quantum - most recently on Life Expectancy, Ogden 7 and Pension Claims - and claims arising from Dangerous Highways.
+Simon is a contributor to the APIL Catastrophic Injuries Guide, the lead author of the 9 Gough Square publication Work Equipment Claims and has been a contributor to CPD Casts.
+He lectures on Employers’ Liability, all aspects of quantum – most recently on Life Expectancy, Ogden 7 and Pension Claims – and claims arising from Dangerous Highways.

 Simon has experience in all areas of clinical negligence work, ranging from negligent treatment to delayed diagnosis.
-For example, he has acted for the estate of someone who endured unnecessary treatment following the delayed diagnosis of cancer; a woman who suffered the insult of, and subsequent breakdown of her marriage following, a negligently performed abdominoplasty; a Claimant who developed pressure sores in hospital following admission for a stroke; and a Claimant who required life-saving surgery following the failure of a negligently fitted gastric band.
+For example, he has acted for the estate of someone who endured unnecessary treatment following the delayed diagnosis of cancer; a woman who suffered the insult of, and subsequent breakdown of her marriage following, a negligently performed abdominoplasty; the widow of a man whose spinal cord injury was misdiagnosed by paramedics; and a Claimant who required life-saving surgery following the failure of a negligently fitted gastric band.